Shaw Local

 An RBI groundout from Liam Goodrich gave the Cardinals a 9-8 lead soon after.

-Things were tied up again at 10-10 by the end of the seventh, but wasn’t until the 10th that Jackson Hawkins scored on an error and Jamey Hawkins drove in a pair with a single to give the Cardinals the lead for good.
+The game was tied at 10 by the end of the seventh, but it wasn’t until the 10th inning that Jackson Hawkins scored on an error, and Jamey Hawkins drove in a pair with a single to give the Cardinals the lead for good.

 Monday’s rain forced the game to be moved from Diamond Point Park in Bourbonnais, so Crowe called KCC baseball coach and athletic director Bryce Shafer, who was also his and Speiser’s pitching coach.